Update on Taxation Dispute

 On 27 May 2020, the Full Court handed down its decision on the appeal in favour of the ATO.
 The Full Court found that certain deductions that would reduce the amount of tax payable by the Scheme Administrators were not allowed.

-If, based on the advice of the tax lawyers, no further appeal is lodged, there is unlikely to be any further distribution to claimants.
-If an appeal is lodged, it will be some time before the matter is finally resolved.
+We are currently waiting to hear if the High Court of Australia will grant our application for special leave.
+If our application is not granted, there is unlikely to be any further distribution to claimants.
+If our application is granted, the High Court will hear our appeal at a later date and it will be some considerable time before the matter is finally resolved.

 For further information on the taxation dispute and decision of the full court of the Federal Court of Australia please refer to: